tailcallhq/tailcallhq.github.io/graphql/graphql.md

 In this example:
-We have used the `@http` directive to attach resolvers to the `post` field in the `Query`. and `@upstream` directive to define the base URL for the upstream server.
+We have used the `@http` directive to attach resolvers to the `post` field in the `Query`.

 This configuration is enough for starting a GraphQL server using Tailcall.
 You can start the server using the [`start`](/docs/tailcall-graphql-cli/#start) command.